Home

 Beispilebilder 3

-Fascinating history of the eight exhibitions of Impressionist painters in Paris between 1874 and 1886.
+The fascinating story of the eight exhibitions of Impressionist painters in Paris from 1874 to 1886.

-A group of mostly young painters, who saw themselves as innovators in contrast to the traditional art of the time, attempted to present a new view of art in eight exhibitions.
-An art that was also controversial among the public and critics at the time, which was only recognised much later and is now part of the valid canon of fine art: Impressionism.
+A group of mostly young painters, who saw themselves as innovators in contrast to the traditional art of the time, attempted to present a new perspective on art in eight self-organised exhibitions in Paris.
+It was an art form that was controversial among the public and critics at the time, only gaining widespread recognition much later and now belonging to the established canon of fine art: Impressionism.

-Firstly, in the "Before the exhibitions" section, the development of painting towards Impressionism from around 1800 is shown: The Barbizon painters, English painters, Nazarenes and Pre-Raphaelites as well as some important painters are presented: Delacroix, Ingres, Courbet, Corot.
+First, the section ‘Before the Exhibitions’ traces the development of painting towards Impressionism from around 1800 onwards: the painters of Barbizon, English painters, Nazarenes and Pre-Raphaelites, as well as several important painters (Delacroix, Ingres, Courbet, Corot) are presented.

-The history of the eight Impressionist exhibitions in Paris between 1874 and 1886 with painters such as Mary Cassatt, Gustave Caillebotte, Paul Cézanne, Edgar Degas, Paul Gauguin, Claude Monet, Berthe Morisot, Camille Pissarro, Alfred Sisley and Auguste Renoir are highlighted in the "Eight Impressionist Exhibitions" section.
+The history of the eight individual Impressionist exhibitions in Paris between 1874 and 1886, featuring painters such as Mary Cassatt, Gustave Caillebotte, Paul Cézanne, Edgar Degas, Paul Gauguin, Claude Monet, Berthe Morisot, Camille Pissarro, Alfred Sisley and Auguste Renoir, is explored in the section “Eight Impressionist Exhibitions”.

-The further development of Impressionist painters after the last exhibition in Paris in 1886, the impact of their painting on art all over the world and the Pointillist movement are summarised under "After the exhibitions".
-The Post-Impressionists Cézanne, Gauguin, van Gogh and Toulouse-Lautrec are also briefly described.
+The further development of Impressionist painting after 1886 throughout the world is summarised under ‘After the exhibitions’.
+The impact of their painting is also briefly described here: the Pointillist movement and the Post-Impressionists Cézanne, Gauguin, van Gogh and Toulouse-Lautrec.

 Various links (websites) on the subject of Impressionism >>>